 Hailed as “witty, adorable, and one to watch” (Singerpreneur), soprano Brooke Iva Lohman is an active recitalist and performer throughout California.
 Lauded for her clear, high range, crisp, clean fioritura, and moving character portrayals, she is quickly gaining attention as an adept interpreter of some of the most demanding coloratura repertoire for soprano.

-No stranger to the modern repertoire, Brooke has a love for new music and has performed the works of local composers.
-Most recently, she performed the role of Ticie Pruett in Nathan Wang's On Gold Mountain with LA Opera Connects at the Huntington Library's Chinese Gardens.
-In Winter of 2020, she sang "Activist One" in the premiere of Andrew Leggett's opera scene, "You may forget but let me tell you this: someone in some future time will think of [...]" an opera in stolen quotations, inspired by the life and work of Valerie Solanas.
+In Spring of 2022, Brookehe performed the role of Ticie Pruett in Nathan Wang's On Gold Mountain with LA Opera Connects at the Huntington Library's Chinese Gardens.
+In the Winter of 2020, she sang "Activist One" in the premiere of Andrew Leggett's opera scene, "You may forget but let me tell you this: someone in some future time will think of [...]" an opera in stolen quotations, inspired by the life and work of Valerie Solanas.
 She was also set to premiere the lead role in Peter Wing Healey's The Tree, with Mesopotamian Opera (COVID cancellation).
 In Summer 2021, she traveled to St. Petersburg, FL to sing the title role in Paul Richards' 2009 opera, The Loathly Lady.

 The concert stage has seen her as a soprano soloist in many masterworks including the Requiem of Faure, Mozart, and Rutter, Haydn’s Nelson Mass, Bach’s Ein feste Burg and Cantata No. 51, and Handel’s Messiah.
 In ensemble work, she spent three seasons singing with the renowned performing group Pacific Chorale under the direction of John Alexander, is an active Christmas caroler, and performs for outreach programs at schools across Southern California.